What is the Plains to Peaks Collective (PPC)?

 The Digital Public Library of America (DPLA) brings together (aggregates) descriptive information about collection material from libraries, archives, and museums, and makes it freely available to the world.
 Currently this national online portal has:

-- 31 hubs (soon to be 41) that include 2,057 institutional partners from across the United States
+- 40 hubs (and growing) that include 2,057 institutional partners from across the United States

 What the PPC and the DPLA can do for your collections

 Sharing your collection information with the DPLA gives you the ability to:

 - Increase traffic to your collections and therefore your institution

 - Place your institution on the same playing field as others

 Frontier is the name given to our PPC logo – the ubiquitous Colorado/Wyoming pronghorn.